Bestia Ciccioli

 Italian Food Los Angeles

-At Bestia, where no scrap of any animal gets left behind, they form the cake from neck meat, shoulder meat, rib eye and collagen-filled trotter, which helps to bind the united Dose of Vitamin P. Together, the parts cook down with white wine, and then they’re formed into a terrine.
+At Bestia, no scrap of any animal gets left behind.
+They form pork cakes using neck meat, shoulder meat, and rib eye.
+Collagen-filled trotter helps to bind the united Dose of Vitamin P. Together, the parts cook down with white wine, and then they form a terrine.
 Each slice gets a light coat of breadcrumbs and pan-fries with butter and olive oil.
-As you might imagine, this is not an innately light dish, but Menashe and his crew balance the plate by adding pears, creme fraiche, pea tendrils, pickled fennel and fennel pollen.
+As you might imagine, this is not an innately light dish.
+Menashe and his crew balance the plate by adding pears, creme fraiche, pea tendrils, pickled fennel, and fennel pollen.

-It’s no surprise that Bestia continues to produce out tasty creations from parts that less enterprising chefs might allow to go to waste.
+It’s no surprise that Bestia continues to produce tasty creations from parts that less enterprising chefs might let go to waste.
 After all, getting maximum mileage from overlooked ingredients is the Italian way.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.